SubhanshuMG/multi-region-tenant-setup/README.md

 # Multi-Region, Multi-Tenant Infrastructure Setup

-This repository provides a secure, scalable, and automated multi-region infrastructure setup for a React frontend, Node.js backend, PostgreSQL database, and message queues.
-The setup ensures GDPR/CCPA compliance by deploying region-specific resources and isolating data.
+This is a sample repository that provides a secure, scalable, and automated multi-region infrastructure setup for a React frontend, Node.js backend, PostgreSQL database, and message queues.
+The setup also ensures GDPR/CCPA compliance by deploying region-specific resources and isolating data.

 ---